frankvegadelgado/goldbach/README.md

 This excludes $4 = 2 + 2$ and $6 = 3 + 3$ while preserving the essence of the original conjecture.

-We prove this variant by connecting it to a surprising geometric property of nested squares.
+We provide strong computational and theoretical evidence for this variant by connecting it to a surprising geometric property of nested squares.

 ---